allenai/olmo-api/README.md

 Instead of starting the server with the `python` command above, launch the `Python Debugger: Flask` debug task in VSCode's debug menu.

-## Add new model
-Make sure the host information that the new model is deployed on.
-Currently, we have InferD, Modal.
-Once the information is confirmed, open `config.json` and add settings for the new model under the "available_models" field of the corresponding host.
-After adding, relaunch olmo-api on your localhost.
-The new model should appear in the dropdown on Olmo UI.
-Try to send a prompt to verify it works.
-Once localhost is working goes to marina and search for olmo_api and update config.json under secret.
-Then trigger a manual deployment to verify prod working.

 ## Regenerating infinigram-api-client
 run `openapi-python-client generate --url https://infinigram-api.allen.ai/openapi.json --overwrite`

 copy the `infini_gram_api_client` folder from the generated code into `src/attribution/infini_gram_api_client`

-## Adding models hosted on Modal
-1. Get the model name.
-    - If you're getting this yourself, you can check the [reviz-modal repo](https://github.com/allenai/reviz-modal)'s `src` folder.
-Find the `.py` file with the model and version you want to serve, then find the `MODEL_NAME` variable in the file.
-That will be the value we use for this.
-2. Add an entry to the local `config.json`'s `modal.available_models` section
-    - The `id` and `compute_source_id` should be the model name you got in the earlier step.
-    - the `name` should be a human-readable, nicely formatted name.
-It will be shown on the UI.
-    - the `description` should be a sentence about what the model is.
-    - example (the model name is `Tulu-v3-8-dpo-preview` here):
-        ```
-        {
-            "id": "Tulu-v3-8-dpo-preview",
-            "name": "Tulu v3 Preview",
-            "description": "A preview version of Ai2's latest Tulu model",
-            "compute_source_id": "Tulu-v3-8-dpo-preview",
-            "model_type": "chat"
-        }
-        ```
-3. Test this by changing your local `config.json` to ensure the values are correct.
-Send a message to the model you've added.
-If it doesn't work, make sure the model name you got is correct.
-4. Copy the new model config to the [olmo-api config for this in Marina](https://marina.apps.allenai.org/a/olmo-api/s/cfg/update)